chinapedia/wikipedia.abstract.en/Page/Dead_Kennedys.md

 Logo

-Dead_Kennedys_(logo).jpgThe original logo was created by Winston Smith.
+The original logo was created by Winston Smith.
 He later contributed artwork for the covers of _In God We Trust, Inc._, _Plastic Surgery Disasters_, _Frankenchrist_, _Bedtime for Democracy_, _Give Me Convenience or Give Me Death_, the back cover of the "Kill the Poor" single and the Alternative Tentacles logo.
 When asked about the "DK" logo in an interview, Jello Biafra explained, "...I wanted to make sure it was something simple and easy to spray-paint so people would graffiti it all over the place, and then I showed it to Winston Smith.
 He played around with it, came back with a bunch of designs that had the circle and slightly 3-D looking letters and he had ones with different patterns behind it.
 I liked the one with bricks, but ultimately I thought simple red behind it was the boldest and the best."[39]

 Music and lyrics